Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation: Introduction

-To further improve the performance of the semi-supervised semantic segmentation models, we propose a novel mutual knowledge distillation (MKD) framework.
-Building upon two branches of co-training~\cite{chen2021semi} with different initialized parameters, we further employ two auxiliary mean teacher models to record the information during the training process and provide extra supervision.
-The pseudo label generated from one teacher network supervises the other student and vice versa.
-Weak augmentation is applied to teachers' input images to increase confidence in the prediction.
-Also, students' input images are strongly augmented to diversify samples.
-Inspired by the implicit semantic data augmentation~\cite{NIPS2019_9426, wang2021regularizing} verified in the classification problem, we further augment the students' features.
-The pseudo labels from the teacher network will be more reliable, while the student network can be trained on more diverse and challenging samples.
-Extensive experiments verify that the proposed MKD framework benefits from the designed perturbations.
+To further improve the performance of the semi-supervised semantic segmentation models, we propose a novel mutual knowledge distillation framework.
+This framework employs two branches of co-training~\cite{chen2021semi} with different initialized parameters and two auxiliary mean teacher models to record the information during the training process and provide extra supervision.
+The pseudo labels generated from one teacher network supervise the other student and vice versa.
+Weak augmentation is applied to teacher input images to increase prediction confidence, while input images from the student networks are strongly augmented to diversify samples.
+Pseudo labels from the teacher network tend to be more reliable, while the student network can be trained on more diverse and challenging samples.
+We explore feature-level augmentation in student networks, drawing inspiration from the implicit semantic data augmentation technique applied in~\cite{NIPS2019_9426, wang2021regularizing}.

-Our approach achieves state-of-the-art performance on the PASCAL VOC 2012~\cite{everingham2015pascal} and Cityscapes~\cite{cordts2016cityscapes} under various splits of semi-supervised settings.
-We improve the previous SOTA method~\cite{chen2021semi} by $5.81\%$ in terms of mIoU with the most challenging 1/16 partition protocol.
-Our main contributions are summarized as follows.
+Our approach achieves state-of-the-art performance on the PASCAL VOC 2012~\cite{everingham2015pascal}, Cityscapes~\cite{cordts2016cityscapes}, and COCO~\cite{lin2014microsoft} datasets, under various splits of semi-supervised settings.
+Our main contributions are summarized as follows:

-\begin{itemize} \itemsep 0pt \item We propose a new consistency regularization framework, namely the mutual knowledge distillation (MKD) framework.
-It consists of two different initialized student networks and two corresponding mean teacher networks.
-The knowledge from one teacher network is used to supervise the other student branch, and vice versa. \item Image-level and feature-level augmentations are employed to increase the diversity of the training samples.
-Strong augmentation and weak augmentation are applied to the student and teacher networks, respectively.
-A semantic feature augmentation is further applied to the student network. \item We empirically demonstrate the effectiveness of our approach.
-Our MKD framework achieves state-of-the-art performance on PASCAL VOC 2012 and Cityscapes datasets under various semi-supervised settings.
-A detailed ablation study verifies the effectiveness of different components in the proposed framework. \end{itemize}
+1), We propose the mutual knowledge distillation framework, a new consistency regularization approach for semi-supervised semantic segmentation($S^4$).
+This framework involves two different initialized student networks and two corresponding mean teacher networks.
+The knowledge from one teacher network is used to supervise the other student branch, and vice versa.

+2), We investigate the efficacy of different data augmentation methods for $S^4$.
+Specifically, we discuss feature-level to enhance the diversity of the training dataset.
+Furthermore, we employ strong and weak augmentations to the student and teacher networks, respectively.